maphew/zadam-trilium-wiki/Error-logs.md

 ## Frontend logs

 To provide frontend logs, we need to open the Developer Console.
 Often the easiest way is to press `CTRL-SHIFT-I` which should work in most browsers (and desktop app).
+Make sure that the error producing action happened right before you copy&paste the errors, the console is cleared on app restart.

 If that doesn't work, then: